istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

     $ echo INGRESS_HOST=$INGRESS_HOST, SECURE_INGRESS_PORT=$SECURE_INGRESS_PORT
     {{< /text >}}

-1. Check the log of `istio-ingressgateway` controller for error messages:
+1. Check the log of the `istio-ingressgateway` controller for error messages:

     {{< text bash >}}
     $ kubectl logs -n istio-system $(kubectl get pod -l istio=ingressgateway \
     -n istio-system -o jsonpath='{.items[0].metadata.name}') -c istio-proxy
     {{< /text >}}

-1. For macOS users, verify that you use _curl_ compiled with the [LibreSSL](http://www.libressl.org) library, as described in the [Before you begin](#before-you-begin) section.
+1. If using MacOS, verify you are using `curl` compiled with the [LibreSSL](http://www.libressl.org) library, as described in the [Before you begin](#before-you-begin) section.